Yjl-optimum/PAAE/README.md

 # PAAE

+## Environment
+The code is developed under the following environment: [PoseFormerV2](https://github.com/QitaoZhao/PoseFormerV2)

 ## Rep-Fitness Dataset

 We propose a clear, human-centric repetitive fitness action test dataset, **Rep-Fitness**.
 The videos are sourced from YouTube and Keep fitness platforms, and the dataset contains 141 action categories.
 You can access the Rep-Fitness Dataset from Google Drive via the following link: